Pension liberation

 Beware pension liberation scams

 Changes to pension rules introduced in 2015 mean you've greater access to your pension.
 But you still need to be wary of pension liberation scams, which claim you can get access to your pension early.
-Pension liberation scammers claim they can get your money from pensions before you're 55, but the huge fees and taxes you'll pay can leave you with nowt for retirement and now scammers are targetting the over 55s as well.
+Pension liberation scammers claim they can get your money from pensions before you're 55, but the huge fees and taxes you'll pay can leave you with nowt for retirement and now scammers are targetting the over-55s as well.

-FREE Weekly MoneySaving email
+FREE weekly MoneySaving email

-For all the latest deals, guides and loopholes simply sign up today - it’s spam free!
+For all the latest guides, deals and loopholes simply sign up today – it's spam-free!

 Can I withdraw money out of my pension early?

-Changes to pensions that came into effect in April 2015 mean that from age 55 onwards you can get access to as much of your pension money as you like, when you want it - though this is rising to age 57 from 2028).
+Changes to pensions that came into effect in April 2015 mean that from age 55 onwards you can get access to as much of your pension money as you like, when you want it – though this is rising to age 57 from 2028.

-Despite these changes, the cruical fact still remains that you can only get access to your pension pot when you turn 55 (57 from 2028).
+Despite these changes, the crucial fact still remains that you can only get access to your pension pot when you turn 55 (57 from 2028).
 This means that 'pension liberators', who claim you can gain access to your pension money sooner, are trying to get you to break the law.

 Pension liberation